Are exosomes treatments safe?

 The contents of this article is medically checked by: Drs.
 Talat Kara

-Early studies suggest that exosomes are relatively safe, but large-scale clinical data is still lacking.
-To reduce risk, choose a reliable manufacturer, ensure sterile administration, and have proper medical follow-up.
+Early studies suggest that exosome-based treatments may be relatively safe, although large-scale clinical evidence is still limited.
+To help reduce potential risks, it is important to choose a reputable manufacturer, ensure sterile administration, and have appropriate medical follow-up with a qualified professional.

 What are exosomes?